Murder of Sulaiman bin Hashim: Aftermath

 It was reported that Sulaiman's untimely death was a big loss and tragedy to the National U-18 squad (Sulaiman's team), as well as his fellow team players and friends; they all held Sulaiman's future with high regard due to his exceptional talent and skills.
 The Football Association of Singapore (FAS) and NTUC Income also reportedly donated $20,000 out of goodwill to Sulaiman's family and offered condolences to the bereaved family, hoping that this gesture will further encourage Sulaiman's two younger brothers (also national footballers) to continue playing the sport.

 Shariff, who survived the stabbing from the attack, went on to continue playing football, establishing his own career and even briefly represented the Singapore senior national team in a friendly match against Myanmar.
 He was also married in an unspecified year and had a daughter sometime in 2015 or 2016.
-Shariff died from a heart attack at the age of 36 on 10 February 2020, nearly 18 years and 9 months after Sulaiman's unfortunate death.
-The fate of Sulaiman's other friend, Mohamed Imran bin Mohamed Ali, till today, is unknown.
+Shariff died from a heart attack at the age of 36 on 10 February 2020.
+The fate of Sulaiman's other friend, Mohamed Imran bin Mohamed Ali is unknown.

 A 2021 article from The Smart Local named the case of Sulaiman's murder as one of the 9 most terrible crimes that brought shock to Singapore in the 2000s.

 As of 15 June 2021, with the exception of Hasik, the other gang members who were jailed for their part in Sulaiman's death are confirmed to be released from prison after serving out their respective sentences (between 3 and 10 years).
 Hasik, who served his life term since 15 June 2001 (the date of his arrest), has finished serving at least 20 years of his life sentence, and he was possibly still in prison pending to be released from prison on parole, based on whether he was eligible or not.
 Syamsul Ariffin and Sharulhawzi are still on the run as of today.